• Skip to primary navigation

 • Knead with the dough hook, on speed 2 for a couple of minutes.
 If it's sticky, add a bit more flour.
 The sides of the bowl should be clean.
 (If you don't have a mixer with a dough hook, you can knead it by hand.)

-• Cover with a towel and set aside to rest for 15 minutes.
+• Cover with a towel and set in a warm place to rest for 15 minutes.

 • Divide the dough into 15 - 20 balls.
 Shape with buttered hands and place them into a greased 9x13" pan.
 Or you can put them into round pans if desired.
 (Leave a little space between each bun.
 If you prefer taller buns, put them closer together.
 If you want wider buns, leave more space between them.
 I usually put this recipe into a 9x13" pan - 3 wide, 5 long.
 But you can easily make more buns if you want them smaller, and use another smaller pan to bake.)